MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 	**Important:** You have now verified that the second part of the Conditional Access policy that you created works.
 The policy excludes members of the Microsoft 365 pilot project team from signing-in using MFA.
 Holly is a member of this team, and she did not have to sign in using MFA.

-18. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.
+18. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser.

 ### Task 5: Deploy Microsoft Entra Pass-Through Authentication